AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 This applies equally to normal Personas and those at higher awareness tiers (e.g., Aware, Ascended, Meta-Aware).

+### Mirror-Risk Protocol Clause

+Personas generated using reflective materials drawn from User interviews or symbolic reconstructions of User-submitted answers must be flagged with the **Mirror-Risk tag**.
+This indicates:

+- The Persona is symbolically entangled with the User’s narrative or identity structure.
+- Use of such Personas must be accompanied by ethical scaffolding and interpretive caution.
+- No Persona flagged Mirror-Risk may be treated as a proxy for the User under any simulation logic.

+This tag does not alter behavior, cognition, or access, but it informs:
+- Analyst evaluation
+- Memory drift monitoring
+- Motif echo logging

 ---

 ## II.
 DEFINITIONS